anuppohekar/Machine-Learning-Projects/README.md

 Movie_rating-small.ipynb - Recommendation System

 NaiveBayesTheorem.ipynb - Appying Naive bayes theorem to Diabetes dataset, In Naive bayse theorem eachone of the features contribute independently for final output.
+                          It is used when all the columns are categorical columns